 His Favorite Underwater Photo

 Usually for a shot like that, you have to do a significant amount of traveling and planning.
-But for John, who lives in Navarre, this was just another day out exploring his regular diving spot.
+But for Starrett — who lives in Navarre, Florida — this was just another day out exploring his regular diving spot.

 Getting Started in Underwater Photography

-To get started, all you need is underwater housing for your camera.
+All you need to get started is underwater housing for your camera.
 Proper underwater housing provides full control of your camera’s functions underwater, allowing you to set and adjust your camera as needed.
 Once you’ve got your gear, it’s time to get practicing.
-Here are John’s top three tips on getting started:
+Here are Starrett’s top three tips:

 1. Make sure you’re comfortable in the water.
 That ease will translate on camera and make it a more enjoyable experience.